Citation, DOI, disclosures and article data

-Periventricular leukomalacia (PVL) or white matter injury of prematurity affecting the periventricular zones, and typically results in cavitation and periventricular cyst formation.
+Periventricular leukomalacia (PVL), or white matter injury of prematurity affecting the periventricular zones, typically results in cavitation and periventricular cyst formation.

-It is important to note that both periventricular and subcortical leukomalacia correspond to a continuous disease spectrum.
-Please refer to the article on patterns of neonatal hypoxic–ischaemic brain injury for a relation between perinatal brain maturation process and these lesions.
+It is important to note that both periventricular and subcortical leukomalacia corresponds to a continuous disease spectrum.
+Please refer to the article on patterns of neonatal hypoxic-ischemic brain injury for a relation between perinatal brain maturation process and these lesions.

-PVL may manifest as cerebral palsy (> 50%), intellectual disability or visual disturbance.
+PVL may manifest as cerebral palsy (>50% in the setting of cystic PVL), intellectual disability or visual disturbance.

 It likely occurs as a result of hypoxic-ischemic lesions resulting from impaired perfusion at the watershed areas, which in premature infants are located in a periventricular location.
 It is likely that infection or vasculitis also play a role in pathogenesis.